 Doomed to forever roll a huge boulder up a steep hill, Sisyphus is a figure in Greek mythology who represents an impossible task.
 As his punishment in the Greek Underworld, each time Sisyphus neared the top of the hill, the boulder would miraculously roll itself down, forcing him to begin the task all over again.
 In other words, Sisyphus was punished to carry out this impossible task for all of eternity.
 But what did Sisyphus do to deserve this castigation?

-For you linguistic aficionados out there, you may be interested to know that it is from this mythological figure that the word ‘Sisyphean’ (used to describe a task that can never be completed) is derived.
+For you linguistic aficionados out there, you may be interested to know that this mythological figure’s story is the inspiration for the word ‘Sisyphean’ – which is used to describe a task that can never be completed.

 Who Was Sisyphus?

 According to Greek mythology, Sisyphus was the founder and the first king of Ephyra (which is said to have been the original name of Corinth).
 He was the son of Aeolus, a king of Thessaly, and Enarete.
 Sisyphus is best known for being an extremely cunning person.
 In some later literary sources (i.e. after the epics of Homer), Sisyphus is regarded to be the father of Odysseus (whose father is traditionally said to be Laërtes), another figure in Greek mythology renowned for his cunning, through his seduction of Anticlea.